 Once you have entered the teaching space, begin to occupy the seating furthest away from the entry point.

 All seats will be numbered, and signage will be present which will indicate which chairs can be occupied and their configuration within the space in order to maintain social distancing.
 Where possible try to maintain a distance of 2m from the closet occupied seat.
-Where a distance of 2m can be maintained, face coverings are not mandatory.

 Allow students closest to the exit to vacate the area first.
 This will ensure physical distancing can be maintained throughout the exiting process.
 Fire exits should not be used unless they are indicated with signage as an exit routes for the space.
 Once you have exited the room follow the floor signage and keep left.